Find an Orthodontist near you

 Will it be painful?

 Like any change, it may take some time to get used to.
-Your child may feel slight discomfort for 3-5 days after the appliance is fitted, but this should subdue once the upper jaw widens.
-If you continue to feel pain, your orthodontist may recommend solutions such as painkillers.
+Your child may feel slight discomfort for 3–5 days after the appliance is first fitted, but this should subdue once the upper jaw starts to widen.
+If your child continues to feel pain, your orthodontist may recommend solutions such as painkillers.

-What can my child eat when undergoing Rapid Maxillary Expansion treatment?
+What can my child eat when undergoing RME treatment?

-As with any appliance there will be an initial adjustment period.
-It is usually recommended to begin with a soft diet.
+As with any appliance, there will be an initial adjustment period.
+It is usually recommended to begin with a soft diet while the teeth are feeling tender.
 This will then revert to a more normal diet as your child gets used to the appliance.
-Generally speaking, it is important to avoid hard or sticky food that will dislodge the appliance and minimise sugary snacks that could cause decay..
-Click here for more foods to avoid while undergoing orthodontic treatment.
+Generally speaking, it is important to avoid hard or sticky food that will dislodge the appliance and minimise sugary snacks that could cause decay.

 How useful was this article?